English

 Preparation

-1. An account of the Tuya IoT Platform is registered, an app is built on the platform, and the values of AppKey and AppSecret of the SDK are obtained.
+1. An account of the Tuya IoT Development Platform is registered, an app is built on the platform, and the values of AppKey and AppSecret of the IoT App SDK service are obtained.
 For more information, see Preparation.

 Before you start, you must request a commercial lighting account that can be either of the following types: